-By default, IRIX designates the Ethernet interface as the primary network interface and assigns the hostname (the name in the /etc/sys_id file) to this interface.
+By default, IRIX designates the Ethernet interface as the primary network interface and assigns the hostname (the name in the /etc/sys\id file) to this interface.
 To assign a hostname to the HIPPI interface, IRIX appends the prefix hippi to the hostname.
 (For example, if the Ethernet interface is named frosty, the HIPPI interface is named hippi-frosty).

 Check the hostname of the HIPPI client that you specified in the ttcp command to verify that it is the HIPPI hostname (and not the Ethernet hostname) for this client.
-Remember to specify a HIPPI interface when mounting the filesystem also (see "Mounting Filesystems for BDSpro" on page 19).
+Remember to specify a HIPPI interface when mounting the filesystem also (see "Mounting Filesystems for BDSpro," earlier in this chapter).

-- The server is running a debugging or sema metering kernel. - Reboot with a non-debug kernel, which performs much faster. - The client or server is not running IRIX 6.5 or later. - The IRIX version you are running does not offer the HIPPI performance that BDSpro release 2.3 requires.
-Upgrade to IRIX 6.5 or later. - The connection is passing through a router.
+• The server is running a debugging or sema metering kernel.

+Reboot with a non-debug kernel, which performs much faster.

+• The client or server is not running IRIX 6.2 or later.

+IRIX 5.3 (or earlier) does not offer the HIPPI performance that BDSpro requires.
+Upgrade to IRIX 6.2 or later, which support BDSpro.

+• The connection is passing through a router.